Noaaan/MythicMetals/PATCHNOTES.md

 - Prometheum - Regain Durability while holding the drill
 - Aquarium Pearl - Acts as Aqua Affinity, and restores air when mining ores
 - Stormyx Shell - Reduces the chance of Banglum Ores detonating by 102%
+  - *Warning, driller warranty is void for any case where the chance of a Banglum Ore explosion exceeds 99%*
 - Midas Gold - Randomly drop raw gold when mining ores

 ### Runite Arrows
 Use runite to craft more expensive, but more accurate arrows.

 These can be tipped like normal arrows, although modded potions will likely not have language keys for them.

 ### Quadrillum Nuke Core
 Use Raw Quadrillum to improve the shrapnel of the Banglum Nuke.

 This sacrifices some of the radius for **double the damage**.

+### Changes

 Added a Sponge Block Staff Ability, which clears water around you in a 12 block radius.
-Fixed a bug where the Banglum Nuke would not light with a dispenser on specific sides.

 Lightened the outline of the Orichalcum Sword slightly.
-Fix the Aegis Sword models in item frames and on ground.

 Overhauled some helmet textures into crowns (Thanks Azzy!).

 Increased Star Platinum arrow damage (18 -> 24).

+### Bug Fixes

+Fixed a bug where the Banglum Nuke would not light with a dispenser on specific sides.

+Fix the Aegis Sword models in item frames and on ground.

+Fixed a bug where the Orichalcum Hammer did not apply enchants correctly.

 # 0.16.4
 ### Changes